kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 DNS labels separated with a dot.
 The identifier may be created by an implementation dependent mechanism.

-While a member of a ClusterSet, a cluster will also have an additional `clusterset.k8s.io ClusterProperty` which describes its current membership.
-This property must be present exactly as long as the cluster's membership in a ClusterSet lasts, and removed when the cluster is no longer a member.
+While it is a member of a ClusterSet, a cluster must also have an additional `clusterset.k8s.io ClusterProperty` which describes its current membership.
+This property must be present as long as the cluster's membership in a ClusterSet lasts, and removed when the cluster is no longer a member.

 More detail and examples of the uniqueness, lifespan, immutability, and content